 3. Don’t arrive hungry!

 This allows you to be relaxed and not put too much emphasis on all the food you can’t eat or… eat the bread basket in 10 seconds.
+You can eat before you arrive, or just pack a vegan energy bar with you in case the options served don’t quite cut it.

 4. Find your favorite vegan roast!